gazebosim/sdf_tutorials/specify_pose/tutorial.md

-# Specifying relative position and orientation using the pose element
+# Specifying pose in SDFormat

 A fundamental tool for robot modeling is the ability to concisely and intuitively express relative position and orientation of model components